-Social media is popularly labelled as ‘the next big thing’.
+Social media is popularly labeled as ‘the next big thing’.
 While these social platforms help you in staying in touch with your loved ones, they can also serve as ideal tools to begin your job search.

-According to a survey conducted by CareerBuilder in 2015, out of 2000 recruiters and HR professionals, around 52% revealed that they use social media for conducting background check of the potential candidates.
+According to a survey conducted by CareerBuilder in 2015, out of 2000 recruiters and HR professionals, around 52% revealed that they use social media for conducting a background check of the potential candidates.

-In fact, one out of three respondents confessed that they have found relevant content on social networking sites that encouraged them to hire an individual.
+One out of three respondents confessed that they have found relevant content on social networking sites that encouraged them to hire an individual.

 Around 42% reported that they found information that instigated them to not appoint the applicant and 18% revealed that they discovered information that made them wary about appointing the applicant.

 And, according to the latest CareerBuilder survey, the proportion of recruiters who use social media to investigate about a candidate has increased up to 70% in 2017, which is 11% higher from 2016 and 13% higher from 2015.
 Such is the power of social media on your career and professional life!

 Ways Social Media Can Help You Land a Job